-The Kansas City Art Institute is pleased to announce the spring 2013 lineup of artists, designers and scholars who will speak as part of the college's "Current Perspectives" lecture series.
+The Kansas City Art Institute is pleased to announce the fall 2015 lineup of artists, designers and scholars who will speak as part of the college's "Current Perspectives" series.
+Stay tuned for updates.

 Unless otherwise noted, all lectures are free and open to the public and will be held at 7 p.m.
 Thursdays in Epperson Auditorium, Vanderslice Hall on the KCAI campus, 4415 Warwick Blvd., Kansas City, Mo.

 KCAI and Asian Studies Certificate Program are pleased to welcome four master sculptors from the GuangXi Arts Institute, who are also members of the Studio Nong International Sculpture Collective and Residency Program.
 The artists will speak in Epperson Auditorium in Vanderslice Hall on the KCAI campus as part the of the College's "Current Perspectives" lecture series.

 Studio Nong, which is currently in-residence at the KCAI ceramics department, is a partnership that pairs four Chinese artists and educators from the GuangXi Arts Institute in China with four American counterparts, three of them from KCAI.
 Together, they will be creating life-size human sculptures, made out of 7,000 pounds of donated clay.
 The residency develops an ongoing cross-cultural exchange between educational institutions.